VijayaKumarGavara/VijayaKumarGavara/README.md

 # Hi, I'm Vijaya Kumar Gavara 👋

 ## About Me
-I am a **final-year Computer Science Engineering student** with a strong foundation in **web development** and **data structures**.
+I am a **Computer Science Engineering Under Graduate** with a strong foundation in **web development**.
 My passion lies in leveraging technology to create innovative solutions that address real-world challenges.
 I am continuously seeking opportunities to learn and grow in the field of software development.

 ---